Source: TV Guide [follow link for complete column]

 by Matt Roush

-Send questions to email@example.com and follow on Twitter!
+Send your questions and comments to firstname.lastname@example.org and follow on Twitter!